-- 1 Because the permit conditions need to be varied to reflect current or updated terminology and/or to clarify the meaning of the conditions. - 2 Because the permit conditions need to be varied to reflect current regulatory practice. - 3 Because the permit conditions need to be varied to reflect continuous improvement consistent with the objectives of EMPCA. - 4 Because the permit conditions need to be varied to ensure that there are adequate safeguards against environmental harm or nuisance being caused by the activity. - 5 Because it is necessary to give effect to the State Policy on Water Quality Management 1997.
+- 1 Because the permit conditions need to be varied to ensure that there are adequate safeguards against environmental harm or nuisance being caused by the activity. - 2 Because it is necessary to give effect to the State Policy on Water Quality Management 1997. - 3 Because the permit conditions need to be varied to reflect current or updated terminology and/or to clarify the meaning of the conditions. - 4 Because the permit conditions need to be varied to reflect current regulatory practice. - 5 Because the permit conditions need to be varied to reflect continuous improvement consistent with the objectives of EMPCA.